subramanian42/shopsavvy/README.md

 - **firebase_auth**: The official Firebase plugin for Flutter, used for integrating Firebase Authentication.

+- **firebase_functions**: The Firebase Functions plugin for Flutter, used for deploying and managing serverless functions on Firebase.

 ## Assumptions

 The following assumptions were made during the development of the Shop Savvy application: